Category Archives: Wildlife crimes attorney

 Get Legal Help After a Fishing Violation

-If you have been accused of a fishing violation, call 817-678-6771 or send us a message for a confidential consultation with the Fort Worth lawyers at Lee and Wood, LP.
+If you have been accused of a fishing violation, call 817-678-6771 or send us a message for a confidential consultation with the Fort Worth lawyers at LEE AND WOOD, GP.
 We have extensive experience defending people against wildlife crimes, including fishing violations.